hendrixxD/ALT_School_Data_Engineering/First_Trimester_Exams/README.md

   ![.env](./img/_env.png)

  Surposedly you have created a role with a password and a database, with a shema('exams'). you can now go ahead to test your connection.

- To test your database connection, run the script `test_conn.py`
+ Now that you have your virtual environment installed, Install the dependencies To test your database connection, run the script `test_conn.py`

    ```python